Winegrowing area (District) in South Africa

 Due to the hot and dry climate with relatively low rainfall is an artificial irrigation

 through the waters of the Breede River and the reservoirs of the Du-Toitskloff Mountains necessary.
-The lime-rich soil has a particularly positive effect on both horse breeding (with regard to bone growth) and viticulture.
+Both for horse breeding (regarding bone growth) and for viticulture, the lime-rich soil has a particularly positive effect.
 The cool nights extend the maturity period and contribute to aromatic wines.
 It will be the typical, sweet Jerepigo

 (Dessert wines) produced.
-Formerly known for their excellent white Chardonnay wines, red wines have become some of the best in the Cape.
+Formerly known for its excellent white Chardonnay wines, red wines have become some of the best in the Cape.

 In connection with the calcareous soils, an interesting, ecological

 At the Weltevrede Vineyard many breeding sites for badgers were created to combat these naturally.
 The animals are driven to the vineyards each morning and brought back the evening after eating the pests.
 Well-known wineries are Agterkliphoogte Winery, Appeldrift Winery, Ashton Winery, Bon Courage Estate, Craighall, De Wetshof Estate, Fraai Uitzicht, Graham Beck, Le Grand Chasseur Estate, Mon Don Estate, Mooiuitzig Wines, Nordale Winery, Springfield Estate

 , Van Loveren, Van Schoor Wines, Viljoensdrift, Weltevrede, Whale Haven Wines, Wolwedrift Wine Estate and Zandvliet Estate.